What is merino wool felt?

 If you have any additional questions regarding the care of your Graf Lantz product, please don’t hesitate to contact our offices at:

-Graf Lantz works with a variety of leather suppliers from South America and Europe, incorporating both vegetable and chrome tanned qualities in our products.
+Graf Lantz works with a variety of leather suppliers from USA, South America and Europe, incorporating both vegetable and chrome tanned qualities in our products.